Thomas-programmiert/tool-pywisp/examples/generic/visu/README.rst

 =====================================

 This `pyWisp` example can be used for the Generic example.
-The following features contains no additonal features.
+The following features contains no additional features.

 * Heartbeat
 .. sphinx-marker